impossibledreams/wc-external-variations/readme.txt

 This version adds new shortcodes and removes the external sku shortcode.

 == Changelog ==

+= 1.0.6 =
+* Added settings option to control whether links open in the same or new tab
+* Tested with Wordpress v5.4.1 and WooCommerce v4.1.1

 = 1.0.5 =
 * Tested with Wordpress v5.3.1 and WooCommerce v3.8.1